 College of Medicine students, faculty, staff, and alumni today continue more than 45 years of service in advancing medical care and knowledge in Arizona—and around the world.

 Advancing health and wellness through education, research and patient care.

-The UA College of Medicine is part of the Arizona Health Sciences Center (AHSC), an educational, research, and patient-care network including:
+The UA College of Medicine is part of the University of Arizona Health Sciences (UAHS), an educational, research, and patient-care network including:

 - 5 University of Arizona Colleges (Medicine – Tucson, Medicine – Phoenix, Nursing, Pharmacy, and Public Health)

 - 3 University of Arizona Medical Centers (University Campus, South Campus, and Diamond Children’s)